SnowEx/snowexsql/docs/data_notes.rst

 Ground Penetrating Radar (GPR)
 ------------------------------
-* Original data downloaded from NSIDC at `https://n5eil01u.ecs.nsidc.org/SNOWEX/SNEX20_BSU_GPR.001/`
+* Original data downloaded from NSIDC at https://n5eil01u.ecs.nsidc.org/SNOWEX/SNEX20_BSU_GPR.001/
 * The system is made by Sensors & Software, pulse EKKO Pro (pE) is the model, multi-polarization 1 GHz GPR
 * Tate Meehan was the surveyor for all BSU GPR data
-* Column UTCtod is HHMMSS.sss (24 hour Zulu time of day with the colons removed.)
+* Column Time is HHMMSS.sss (24 hour Zulu time of day with the colons removed.)
-* Column UTCdoy is days since January 1.
-So February 1 = 32.
 * Uploaded to the DB: two_way_travel, depth, density, and swe

 SWE